leoTiez/jmak/README.md

-# JMAK Model to Find the Relationship Between Cellular Properties and DNA Repair
+# KJMA Model to Find the Relationship Between Cellular Properties and DNA Repair

 ## Introduction
 Despite intensive research of DNA repair in eukaryotes, a scientific consensus about the